 The PhD Fellowship Program provides a financial assistance package to a limited number of outstanding doctoral students.
 The package consists of three components: a tuition scholarship award, individual Boston University medical insurance coverage, and stipends of research and teaching activities.

-The stipend for research and teaching activities is $27,000 per academic year in Years 1 through 4.
-No funding is guaranteed beyond year 4.
+The stipend for research and teaching activities is $30,000 per academic year in Years 1 through 5.
 Please refer to the PhD Program Fellowship Guidelines for additional information.

 Students are expected to serve as research and/or teaching assistants each year as part of the fellowship.
-In the third and fourth year they will be required to teach one course per year.
+Students are required to teach at least one course in either year 3 or year 4.
 More information on our fellowship programs can be obtained from the Office of Graduate Admission.

 Federal Financial Aid